yuruki/fuse-autoscale/README.md

 * maxDeviation = 1.0
 * inheritRequirements = true

-This is a configuration we will probably use in our UAT environment.
-The autoscaler will consider profiles that match "my-template-" or "my-bundle-*-test" and assign them on containers starting with "camel".
+This is a configuration we will probably use in our UAT and production environments.
+The autoscaler will consider profiles that match "my-template-\*" or "my-bundle-\*" and assign them on containers starting with "camel".
+Container lifecycle will be controlled by the autoscaler.

-We don't configure maximum instances per host in the profile requirements so the autoscaler will use the default value of 1.
+We won't configure maximum instances per host in the profile requirements; autoscaler will use the default value of 1.
 We will only define the requirements for the profiles that we explicitly want to assign.
 Profile dependencies defined via dependsOn mechanism will inherit their requirements from their parents.
 This will keep the profile requirements DRY.